Chung Bong-ju: "Sniper" against Lee Myung-bak

 At prison, he was put in solitary confinement, which he described as "too small" till unable to stretch his two arms, as well as only left 30 centimetres from head and feet when he laid down to sleep.
 He also added his wife frequently visited him, around 2 to 3 days per week.
 In those days, he exercised to build muscles and later wrote several books talking about it.

 He was released on 25 December 2012, shortly after the presidential election.
-Despite of the consecutive defeats of the Democratic Unionist Party at the general and presidential elections, he urged his supporters to not be frustrated.
+Despite consecutive defeats for the Democratic Unionist Party at the general and presidential elections, he urged his supporters to not be frustrated.

 Return to politics

 On 29 December 2017, Chung was officially pardoned by the newly elected President Moon Jae-in.
 He expressed his gratitude to his supporters and the President on Twitter.

 On 7 February 2018, Chung announced to join the Democratic Party to launch his bid for Seoul mayorship at the upcoming local elections.
 The source also reported that he had set up an office in Yeouido to prepare for his plan.
 He scheduled to officially declare on 7 March at Gyeongui Line Forest Park, but on that day, he postponed it following a report of Pressian that he molested a female university student.
 On 19 March, his request to join the Democratic Party was officially rejected.
 9 days later, he officially withdrew his bid and declared to retire from politics.

 On the other hand, on 6 December 2019, Yonhap News reported that the Democratic Party had already approved his application request on 28 November.
 Regarding the party's controversial "secret" decision, Chung mentioned that it was in order to not burden the party.
 He soon launched his bid to run for Seoul Gangseo 1st constituency for 2020 election but was disqualified by the party due to controversies.

 On 28 February 2020, Chung announced he would form a new party named Open Democratic Party.
 He denounced the current Democratic Party as "not the real Democrats" for adopting conservative approaches and not properly reacting against the oppositions.
 While the party was criticised as the "satellite party" to the Democratic Party, he denied it.
 He also added he would not stand for upcoming general election.